 1. Incorporate Co-curricular Lessons

-To try co-curricular lessons in your classroom, start by talking to your colleagues to see who would be open to the idea of an integrated lesson.
-Think about the topics you could address and concepts that would incorporate both subject areas.
-What are your students currently learning in their other core classes?
-Figuring out what subject you want to work with will help guide your decisions about what specific topics to cover.
+To try co-curricular lessons in your Spanish classroom, start by talking to your colleagues to see who would be open to the idea of an integrated lesson.
+You can discuss:

 Take Spanish and art, for example.
 Teaching Spanish involves exposing your students to culture.
-What better way to do that than through art?
-Art is such a big part of the culture of a country and something that we discuss frequently in the Spanish classroom.
-Integrating lessons with these two subject areas allows for broader view of both Spanish and art and the ways they intersect in the real world.
+Art is a big part of the culture of a country and something that is typically covered often in the Spanish classroom.

 Students often express anxiety about speaking Spanish and conversing with the teacher and with other students.
-This is a big and crucial hurdle that we have to help our students jump over as they learn to speak another language.
-Surprising students with unexpected conversation can make them shut down and cause them to shy away from speaking.
-But, it is vital that they speak the language.
-So how can we take the fear out of conversation?
+This is a big and crucial hurdle that we have to help our students jump over as they learn their foreign language.

-When conversation time is expected and prepared for, students are less likely to turn into a big ball of nerves.
-Choosing specific topics and guided questions from current class objectives can help direct the conversation.
-Have students work together to become familiar with the topic and prepare for short interviews, first with each other and then with you.
+- Direct the conversation.
+Choose specific topics and guided questions from current class objectives.
+Have students work together to become familiar with the topic and prepare, first with each other and then with you.

-They just need to focus on improving their own skills each time they speak.
-On conversation days, make the classroom environment lighthearted and fun, and be sure all feedback is constructive.Using a similar rubric will ensure that you focus on positive feedback to give each student based on how they perform at their own personal conversational level.
-Rather than comparing them to a standard, compare them to themselves.
+Try to get students to focus on improving their own skills each time they speak in Spanish.
+Consistently using a certain rubric will ensure that you focus on positive feedback to give each student based on how they perform at their own personal conversational level.

 3. Teach Culture, Vocabulary, Writing and Speaking with Food